At screening

 What happens at your screening

-When you arrive, a BreastScreen Victoria team member will welcome you, explain the process and check your details.
-The whole process takes about 10 minutes.
+Plan to arrive early to finalise your registration forms.
+When you arrive, a receptionist will welcome you, explain the process and check your details.

-Once you’ve confirmed all your details, a woman radiographer will take you into the mammography room.
+• Once your details are confirmed, a woman radiographer will take you to the mammography room.

 BreastScreen Victoria uses 2D digital mammography for breast screening.